PROGRAMME

 09:45-10:00 David Chan-Rodriguez Comparative transcriptomics of rye (Secale cereale L.) inbred lines revealed candidate genes involved in phosphorus deficiency

-10:00-10:15 Yanrong Gao Impact of the GA-sensitive dwarfing gene Ddw1 on the performance of rye under drought
+10:00-10:15 Bernd Hackauf Impact of the GA-sensitive dwarfing gene Ddw1 on the performance of rye under drought

 10:15-10:30 Pawel Dopierala Viral diseases transmitted by insects in rye